fyrkov/refcards/AWS/EC2.md

 #### EC2 instance recovery.
 CloudWatch Alarms can be used to trigger EC2 actions: `stop`, `terminate`, `reboot`, `recover`.\
 In case of recovery EC2 instance recovery keeps: same private, public, elastic IPs, metadata, placement group.

+#### Spot Fleet
+With a normal spot instance request, you place a bid for a specific instance type in one specific AZ and hope you get it.\
+With spot fleets, you can request a variety of different instance types that meet your requirements.\
+Additionally, you can spread your spot fleet bet across multiple AZs to increase the likelihood of getting your instance fulfilled.

+By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.\
+You can submit a Spot Fleet as a one-time request, which does not persist after the instances have been terminated.\
+You can include On-Demand Instance requests in a Spot Fleet request.